 Many people hit the gym in the hopes they can shed some of their winter weight.
-Said people find gyms to be intimidating, considering how much they offer.
-What’s worse is, some of these people are shy to ask for help, even when they need it the most.
-Without proper guidance, these shy bystanders making small mistakes, which may not seem like much, but can end up causing major injuries in the long run.
+But are you doing it correctly?
+Without proper guidance, you can make small mistakes that can end up causing major injuries in the long run.

 Avoid joint injury and these common workout mistakes

 If you are one of those bystanders, it is recommended you ask your trainer for help.